-- Have the capacity to operate in accordance with CDC's Interim Guidance for Child Care Programs as a result of the COVID19 response: Such operational guidelines include but are not limited to 1) promoting healthy hygiene practices (Washing hands and covering coughs and sneezes, using face coverings, have adequate soap, sanitizer, post signs on how to stop the spread of COVID19), 2) Intensifying cleaning, disinfection, and ventilation, 3) Ensuring social distancing 4) limiting sharing 5) Training all staff with regard to COVID19 safety actions and procedures 6) Screening for signs and symptoms of COVID19 7) Providing a response plan for when a staff member, child or visitor becomes sick. - Have a minimum of two years of operational activity; and - Have both a tax identification number and a recent financial audit as proof of solvency - Have the following Due Diligence documentation
+- Have the capacity to operate in accordance with CDC's Interim Guidance for Child Care Programs as a result of the Covid-19 response should guidelines be reenforced: Such operational guidelines may include but are not limited to 1) promoting healthy hygiene practices (washing hands and covering coughs and sneezes, using face coverings, have adequate soap, sanitizer, post signs on how to stop the spread of Covid-19), 2) Intensifying cleaning, disinfection, and ventilation, 3) Ensuring social distancing 4) limiting sharing 5) Training all staff with regard to Covid-19 safety actions and procedures 6) Screening for signs and symptoms of Covid-19 7) Providing a response plan for when a staff member, child or visitor becomes sick. - Have a minimum of two years of operational activity; and - Have both a tax identification number and a recent financial audit as proof of solvency - Have the following Due Diligence documentation such as licensing, insurance, financial information, etc.